The Erinsborough Tornado: Critical response

 The Ages Craig Mathieson thought the premise of the storyline worked because it got him watching the show again, but it was not very compelling and there were too many predictable scenes.
 He commented, for all the production effort involved – there was a tidy master shot of an upended power pole across a crushed car roof, and some nifty handheld camera work – what was disappointing about Tornado Week on Neighbours was how neatly it was rolled out.
 The loss of normality tested the emotional commitment of the characters, as they huddled together, shared confidences and professed their love for each other.
 Not to sound churlish, but I wanted Lou dead.
 He joked that an earthquake storyline in 2015 might bring back viewers.
 A contributor to Inside Soap included the storyline in their feature on "Soap's Top 10 stunts!".
 They thought it was not the "most convincing storm", but it was more exciting than the average Monday lunchtime.
 They also said, "The special effects weren't much cop, but super Susan's life-saving efforts are worth a few points.
 Is there anything she can't do?"

 In 2016, The Daily Telegraph ranked the storyline at Number Ten in the serial's Twelve Most Shocking Moments.
 In 2022, Sam Strutt of The Guardian ranked the tornado as seventh in a list of the show's top ten most memorable moments.
 Strutt assessed that "the freak weather event is a standard soapy plot: all that death and destruction nicely sets up a myriad of storylines revolving around desperate sexual encounters, proposals and missing characters."
 Ben Fenlon from the HuffPost called the serial's efforts in the storyline a "poor excuse for a CGI tornado that loomed over Ramsay Street striking completely no fear in to anyone who saw it."
+In 2015, a Herald Sun reporter included the Erinsborough Tornado in their "Neighbours' 30 most memorable moments" feature.